Modularity-in-Design of Dynamical Network Systems: Retrofit Control Approach: Introduction

-As another approach different from those listed above, we propose a new modular design method of decentralized controllers.
-In particular, based on the premise that a network system of interest is originally stable or it has been stabilized, we develop a framework where multiple subcontroller designers can individually design and implement their own subcontrollers to enhance the ability of local disturbance attenuation while preserving the entire system stability.
-Each subcontroller is designed as a retrofit controller, for which a particular design method is proposed in \cite{ishizaki2018retrofit} and power system applications are reported in \cite{sadamoto2018retrofit,sasahara2019damping}.
-It is implemented as an add-on type subcontroller such that, rather than an entire system model, only a model of the subsystem of interest is required for controller design.
-Robust stability is guaranteed for retrofit control in the sense that the resultant feedback system is kept stable for any variations of neighboring subsystems, other than the subsystem of interest, based on the premise of the system stability before implementing retrofit control.
-Such a stability premise reflects the fact that ``working" engineering systems in reality, such as power systems, are being operated stably as the integration of techniques that have been established.
-The proposed modular design method gives a new theoretical basis for step-by-step system upgrade such that the stability of a current system is taken over its future generations.
+We propose a new modular design method of decentralized controllers unlike the abovementioned methods.
+Assuming that the network system of interest is initially stable or it has been stabilized, we develop a framework wherein multiple subcontroller designers can individually design and implement their subcontrollers to enhance the ability of local disturbance attenuation, while preserving the stability of the entire network system.
+Each subcontroller is designed as a retrofit controller, for which a design method is proposed in \cite{ishizaki2018retrofit}, and the power system applications are reported in \cite{sadamoto2018retrofit,sasahara2019damping}.
+The subcontroller is designed as an add-on type subcontroller such that only the model of the subsystem of interest is required during the controller design.
+Robust stability is guaranteed for retrofit control because the resultant feedback system is stable despite variations in the neighboring subsystems, other than the subsystem of interest, assuming that the system is stable prior to implementing the retrofit control.
+This stability assumption reflects the fact that ``working" engineering systems in reality, such as power systems, are operated stably as a combination of established techniques.
+The proposed modular design method provides a new theoretical basis for sequential system upgrades, such that the stability of the current system is taken over its future generations.